 health, wealth, love, peace, and purpose.

-andrea will help you to discover new ways to heal your broken heart and RECLAIM your life so that you can live abundantly.
+andrea will help you to discover new ways to heal your broken heart and REDESIGN your life so that you can live abundantly.

 When I tell people I’ve been divorced twice, had multiple miscarriages, survived a blended family, filed bankruptcy…. and I still have a smile on my face, they look at me like I’m crazy.
 However, it can be done and you can heal and recover after heartbreak and divorce and come out stronger.
 My story is like many other women who as a young girl, I had dreams of the perfect wedding, family, kids, and home.
 I could see the white picket fence every time I closed my eyes.
 However, I quickly learned that life is not a fairytale and that prince charming is not waiting around the corner waiting to save and love me.
 However, I did find out that there is much more to life than the fairytale we were told.
 The challenges I’ve faced has led to one my greatest lessons…. that the most painful experiences in your life can provide an opportunity to birth something beautiful.